gamemaker1/Babbling-Bubble/README.md

 Other than that, we still need to add useful comments in the code to let others know what we want to do.

+# License Info
+Copyright (C) 2019  Vedant K

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 **Thank you for contributing to or spreading word about this app!**